Solar Schools Grant Program

 About Illinois Clean Energy Community Foundation’s K-12 Solar Schools Program

 ICECF’s K-12 Solar Schools Program supports the construction of small PV systems which are used as an educational tool that allows students to see first-hand how sunlight is converted into electricity while simultaneously monitoring online the amount of electricity generated.
 ICECF requires its grantees to commit to incorporating solar and renewable energy into its STEM curriculum and requires grantees to host “Solarbrations” to celebrate and unveil their PV system for their school community.
 Eligible applicants of the Foundation’s program may apply for up to 90% of the system and its installation costs or $6,400, whichever is less.
-Additional information about ICECF and the application form can be found on their website.
+Additional information about ICECF can be found on their website.

 Cook County Schools Program Eligibility

 To receive supplemental funding through the Cook County Solar Schools program, applicants must:

 - Serve the K-12 population in Cook County, Illinois

 - Be a recognized public school by the IL State Board of Education (ISBE)

 - Be a grantee of the IL Clean Energy Foundation’s K-12 Solar Schools Program